THE GREAT

 Four Phases of Displacement

-The structural adjustment unfolds across four overlapping phases.
+The structural adjustment will unfold across four overlapping phases.
 We are currently at the boundary of Phases 1 and 2.

 WE ARE HERE